SAP-samples/teched2023-DT261/exercises/ex3 /README.md

-1. On the left of this screen, you will find a file with the name 'TECHED_HANDS_ON_DEMO.xml'.
+1. On the left of this page, you will find a file with the name 'TECHED_HANDS_ON_DEMO.xml'.
 You can click on it and find an option to download the file.
 Your file will get downloaded and get saved in the Downloads folder of the system.
 Navigate back to this screen once done.

     ![image](https://github.com/SAP-samples/teched2023-DT261/assets/144778626/01e9b005-63c2-48c3-98b1-54bb53c76cc7)